European banks risk lagging Wall Street in blockchain race

 About 80 percent of top global banks will have launched blockchain projects by next year, the World Economic Forum (WEF) said in August, describing the technology as the future "beating heart" of the financial sector.
 A survey of 200 top global banks by tech firm IBM last month found that 15 percent will have rolled out commercial blockchain products by the end of 2017.

-Dozens of patent applications have been filed in total by Goldman Sachs, JPMorgan, Wells Fargo and Bank of America for blockchain-based products, but there is a record of only one being filed by a European bank - Switzerland's UBS.
+Dozens of patent applications have been filed in total by Goldman Sachs (GS.N), JPMorgan (JPM.N), Wells Fargo and Bank of America (BAC.N) for blockchain-based products, but there is a record of only one being filed by a European bank - Switzerland's UBS (UBSG.S).

 "The European banks are cost-focused, whereas U.S. banks like Goldman Sachs and JPMorgan are likely trying to generate revenue, because they're in different market conditions," said Simon Taylor, who was in charge of blockchain product development at Barclays for two years until he left in June to co-found London fintech consultancy 11:FS.